chiahaohsutai/EuropeanSoccer/README.md

 # EuropeanSoccer

-*What is this project about?* The team craetad a command line interface for a database using Java and MySQL.
+*What is this project about?* The team creatad a command line interface for a database using Java and MySQL.
 The project focuses on genearting a database and likewise an accompaning apllication that is able to support all CRUD operations.

 Course Name : Datanase Design